madiali/mips-emulator/README.md

 ## Bugs and limitations

-If you run into any issues, check [the wiki page](https://github.com/madiali/mips-emulator/wiki/Known-bugs-and-limitations).
+If you run into any issues, first check [the wiki page](https://github.com/madiali/mips-emulator/wiki/Known-bugs-and-limitations).

 Report issues at [Issues](https://github.com/madiali/mips-emulator/issues).